 Mice droppings are much smaller, measuring around 1/8 inch long and they are pointed at both ends.
 Rat droppings measure around 5/8 inch long and are curvy, almost like miniature dark bananas.

-There are also some important biological differences in terms each one's development.
+There are also some important biological differences in terms of each one's development.

 For example, young mice develop much more quickly, opening their eyes after around 3 days and having fur after about 10 days, whereas rats open their eyes after 6 days and have fur after about 15 days.